-- 5. wired if this bit and the paged bit (see below) are on in this SLTE, this segment its pages wired (made is all to have nonreplaceable in main memory to page control).
+if this bit and the paged bit (see below) are on in this SLTE, this segment to have all its pages wired (made is nonreplaceable in main memory to page control).
 The segments pds and pl1\operators\ are special-cased and partly wired.
-If the paged bit is off, this bit is not meaningful. - 6. specifies that the segment is to be made paged paged at an appropriate time.
-A paged segment can also be wired. - specifies, if on, that the SDW for this 7. per process segment, as created by initialization, should not be used by process creation (see the Process and Processor Control PLM for details of process creation) when descriptor segments for new processes are created.
-By default, all of the SDWs for supervisor segments are put in a new descriptor segment when a process is created. - is on in the SLTE for the descriptor This flag is used to segment itself. prevent threading of the descriptor AST entry of the segment (see "The Making Paged of Segments" in Section II).
+If the paged bit is off, and this bit is not meaningful.

+specifies that the segment is to be made paged at an appropriate time.
+A paged segment can also be wired.

+specifies, if on, that the SDW for this segment, as created by initialization, should not be used by process creation (see the Process and Processor Control PLM for details of process creation) descriptor segments when for new processes are created.
+By default, all of the SDWs for supervisor segments are put in a new descriptor segment when a process is created.

+is on in the SLTE for the descriptor segment itself.
+This flag is used to prevent threading of the descriptor AST entry of the segment (see "The Making Paged of Segments" in Section II).

-specifies that this segment is а directory.
+specifies that this segment is a directory.
 Not currently used.

-specifies that an ACL (access control list) structure, declared below, was supplied by the MST generator for this follows segment. Ιt the pathname structure in the name table segment.
+specifies that an ACL (access control list) structure, declared below, was supplied by the MST generator for this It follows the pathname segment. structure in the name table segment.
 This bit is only meaningful when the branch\required bit is on.

-specifies that this segment is to go in the Multics Storage System hierarchy.
-A directory pathname, for the directory to contain this segment, is pointed to by the path\ptr field (see above).
+specifies that this segment is to go in the Multics Storage System hierarchy. Α directory pathname, for the directory to contain this segment, is pointed to by the path\ptr field (see above).

+1 - 8

+AN70

+8. ds

+9. dirsw

+10. acl\provided

-- 11. branch\required
+11. branch required

+12. init seg

+13. temp\seg

+15.